Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Introduction

-Moreover, through extensive simulations for case studies with different combinations of voltage unbalance and phase coordination constraints, the following findings have been formulated: \begin{itemize} \item \underline{Finding \#1}: Flexibility services in LV distribution networks can be significantly constrained due to inherent load unbalances, even in cases where flexible resources provide balanced output. \item \underline{Finding \#2}: Several small single-phase flexible units have the potential to provide more flexible power than a few larger three-phase balanced flexible units.
-However, perfect coordination of single-phase units is required to achieve this potential.
-Without coordination, single-phase flexible units can exacerbate existing voltage unbalances. \item \underline{Finding \#3}: The worst conditions for providing flexibility services include the lack of coordination between flexible units connected to different phases and tight voltage unbalance constraints.
+Moreover, extensive simulations for case studies with different combinations of voltage unbalance and phase coordination constraints have yielded the following key findings: \begin{itemize} \item \textbf{Finding \#1}: Flexibility services in LV distribution networks can be significantly constrained due to inherent load unbalances, even in cases where flexible resources provide balanced output. \item \textbf{Finding \#2}: Several small single-phase flexible units have the potential to provide more flexible power than a few larger three-phase balanced flexible units.
+However, perfect coordination of single-phase units is required to achieve this potential. \item \textbf{Finding \#3}: Without coordination, single-phase flexible units can exacerbate existing voltage unbalances.
+A stochastic analysis shows that introducing uncoordinated flexible resources frequently leads to voltage unbalance violations, occurring in over 15\% of simulated scenarios. \item \textbf{Finding \#4}: The worst conditions for providing flexibility services include the lack of coordination between flexible units connected to different phases and tight voltage unbalance constraints.
 In such cases, flexible units cannot effectively manage voltage unbalance across different phases and locations, which results in the infeasibility of services provision.

 \end{itemize}